-Every year around this time, Fayetteville residents, Northwest Arkansas residents, and other Americans begin asking themselves, “Where can I watch some fireworks this year?”
+It’s also the time of year that Fayetteville residents and other Americans begin asking themselves, “Where can I watch some fireworks in Northwest Arkansas this year?”

-And every year around this same time, we at the Flyer scour the internets to compile a list of municipalities and private organizations that put on fireworks shows locally, and pull them together in as concise a list as possible for the convenience of those residents.
+Since 2009, we at the Flyer have scoured the internets each year to compile a list of municipalities and private organizations that put on fireworks shows locally, and pull them together in as concise a list as possible for your convenience.

 Happy 4th of July, everyone.